PVA-Programming/dlib/README.md

 JS#ALL("array",#Predicate)
 ```
 It will loop over all the elements of the array and pass them to your predicate function.
 If any of these calls to the predicate return 0 (false), #ALL will return 0.
-If all of the calls to the predicate return 1 (true), #ALL will return 1 (true).
+If all of the calls to the predicate return 1 (true), #ALL will return 1.

 1. First we create an array of tanks to iterate over:
 ```